-The leader is considering major changes in the group structure.
+The leader is considering major

+changes in the group structure.
 Members of the group have made suggestions about needed change.
 The group has demonstrated flexibility in its day-to-day operations.

-The group seems to be above average in maturity as flexibility in day-to-day operations suggests.
+DIAGNOSIS: The group seems to be above average in maturity as flexibility in day-to-day operations suggests.
 Since the leader is considering making major changes in structure and the members of the group have already made suggestions about needed change, the leader's best bet is to continue to keep communication channels open with the group.

 Some structure, however, might be needed because the change may be venturing into areas in which the group has less experience.

-B. acquire group's approval on the change and allow them to organize its implementation.
+B. Acquire group's approval on the change and allow them to organize its implementation.

-- (+2)This action (HR/LT) would demonstrate consideration and focus group involvement on developing the change. - D. avoid confrontation; leave things alone.
-Rationale - (+1)Once the strategy for the change has been developed and implemented with group involvement, this "hands-off"
+Rationale: (+2) This action (HR/ LT) would demonstrate consideration and focus group involvement on developing the change.

+D. Avoid confrontation; leave

+Training and Development Journal, June 1981 - 49